 Time expressions include for, since, all day/night/week, all my etc. life, all the time, always, lately, never, recently.

-The action usually begins in the past and continues past the time of speaking in the present
+The action usually begins in the past and continues past the time of speaking in the present still in the army.)

 Examples: